Amorim: Injured Fernandes irreplaceable as he recounts United’s great loss from the captain’s absence.

 If Kobbie Maino is fit enough and ready to convince Amorim, this is the perfect time for him as the coach might be forced to look inward for a short-term replacement.

-Continuing to provide update ahead of their Boxing Day fixture on who might be called on to stand in for injured Fernandes in the Manchester United’s midfield, Amorim added: “We have other players.
-We maybe need to see different ways of playing.
+Continuing to provide updates ahead of their Boxing Day fixture on who might be called on to stand in for injured Fernandes in Manchester United’s midfield, Amorim added: “We have other players.
+We may need to see different ways of playing.

 “I think Jack Fletcher did a very good job [against Aston Villa] and that’s why when we have this opportunity, we need to give space to guys like Jack and others.
 We will find solutions to play.

 “I am confident we can win any game.
-We have some problems, but I believe in the team, even without many players in this moment.
+We have some problems, but I believe in the team, even without many players at the moment.
 It is more difficult, but I trust in my players.
-If we are really focused in the game, we can win.”
+If we are really focused on the game, we can win.”

-Amorim describing Bruno Fernandes as “irreplaceable” has come after less than a week the midfielder revealed his feeling about United’s bosses wanting to sell him in the summer, but could not garner the audacity to go against the coach’s wish.
+Amorim describing Bruno Fernandes as “irreplaceable” has come after less than a week.
+The midfielder revealed his feelings about United’s bosses wanting to sell him in the summer, but could not muster the audacity to go against the coach’s wish.

 The United captain, who could have joined Saudi Pro League club Al Hilal for £100m, said he was “hurt” and “sad” about how the situation had been handled in an interview with Portuguese TV station Canal 11.

-Many media outlets, including Sky Sports, understand that the Manchester United’s team leadership was ambiguous with Fernandes throughout the ongoing campaign─and remain adamant─that their influential captain is part and parcel of their plans going into the future and they are with no intention of selling him.
+Many media outlets, including Sky Sports, understand that Manchester United’s team leadership was ambiguous with Fernandes throughout the ongoing campaign, and remain adamant that their influential captain is part and parcel of their plans going into the future, and they have no intention of selling him.

 I Am Now A Different Manager ─ Amorim

-In an exclusive pre-match interview ahead of United’s Boxing Day tie against Newcastle United, Ruben Amorim claims that he is a ‘different’ and ‘better’ manager then he was when he arrived United one year ago.
+In an exclusive pre-match interview ahead of United’s Boxing Day tie against Newcastle United, Ruben Amorim claims that he is a ‘different’ and ‘better’ manager than he was when he arrived at United one year ago.

-The Manchester United head coach adds the he was ready to do so many hings differently too, and revealed that he has learned so much since joining the club last year.
+The Manchester United head coach adds that he was ready to do so many things differently, too, and revealed that he has learned so much since joining the club last year.

 “It’s hard to pinpoint one thing, but to take all the value of the squad that I had last year, maybe it was not the right choices all the time.
 I watched the games from last season to understand different things.

 “I’m a different manager today.
-I will do maybe 75 per cent of the things different, but the key things, the red lines would be the same.
+I will do maybe 75 per cent of the things differently, but the key things, the red lines, would be the same.
 I think I’m a better manager now.”

 Manchester United head into their Boxing Day fixture against Newcastle United tomorrow, hoping Bruno Fernandes’ absence will not take any toll on the team’s performance.